-Maintained a sustainability ratings coverage of 100% of our loan portfolio
+Maintained sustainability ratings coverage for 100% of our loan portfolio

-- Focus is on material issues in shipping with emphasis on decarbonisation strategy and emissions reductions - Individual ratings are revised annually or when a new deal is considered by the Credit Committee - The framework is updated annually to ensure it advances in accordance with the societal discourse around sustainability to maintain the integrity of the ratings
+- Primary focus is on material issues in shipping, with an emphasis on strategies for reducing greenhouse gas emissions. - Individual ratings are reviewed annually or when a new transaction is considered by the Credit Committee. - The framework is updated annually to ensure it evolves in line with societal discourse on sustainability, thereby maintaining the integrity of the ratings.